-If you enroll for coverage during the open enrollment period, your coverage will be effective on January 1 of the following year.
+If you enroll for coverage during the open enrollment period, your coverage will be effective as determined based on the date you completed your plan selection.
 Services received before the effective date of this Policy are not covered.

-Medica may ask you for information to confirm your eligibility for coverage.
+Medica may ask you for information about your eligibility for coverage if, for example, we suspect fraud, or to determine if you qualify for our Medicare estimation program.
 By accepting coverage under this Policy, you agree to cooperate with our reasonable request for information.

-Special enrollment and effective date of coverage
+Special enrollment periods and effective date of coverage